Frequently Asked Questions

 The annual subscription is a flat fee per school, regardless of size or student enrollment—making Peer Helpers PLUS both flexible and scalable, with no limits on student participation.
 This ensures every school, big or small, can fully integrate the program and benefit from its resources.

-Hear directly from Terrence Mixon - Assistant Superintendent of Student Support Services, Denise Riemer - Lead Social Worker/Mental Health Services Coordinator, Tonya Berryhill - Counselor as they highlight the “wealth of curriculum and training” included in Peer Helpers PLUS—and how adaptable the program is to meet the unique needs of each school & district.
+Hear directly from Terrence Mixon - Assistant Superintendent of Student Support Services, Denise Riemer - Lead Social Worker/Mental Health Services Coordinator, Tonya Berryhill - Counselor from the Mobile County Public School System as they highlight the “wealth of curriculum and training” included in Peer Helpers PLUS—and how adaptable the program is to meet the unique needs of each school & district.

 Peer Helpers PLUS is driven by trained coordinators at each school—two adults who are carefully selected and equipped through a comprehensive, two-day training.
 The training sessions empower coordinators to lead the program with confidence, backed by a full suite of Implementation Tools, Skill Training Lessons, Resources, and a Prevention Curriculum designed to meet the needs of students at every grade level.